Last Reviewed: Wed, Dec 1, 2021

 Most experts agree, for most people, the timing for bankruptcy is NOT YET, because...

 Many people file for bankruptcy to stop creditor harassment or imminent creditor action.
-However, in this strange year of 2020,
+However, in these strange years of of the pandemic and government programs,

 - collection efforts have been held back in many cases. and